Insolvency laws can affect securitisation at the following three levels:

-The main three types of assets are residential mortgages, consumer loans and auto loans, in terms of both volume and number of transactions.
+The three main types of assets are residential mortgages, consumer loans and auto loans, in terms of both volume and number of transactions.

-Residential non-performing or residential sub-performing loans are starting to be securitised after the last update of the European Securitisation Regulation regarding the regulatory clarity for non-performing exposures.
+Residential non-performing or residential sub-performing loans are starting to be securitised after the last update of the European Securitisation Regulation regarding regulatory clarity for non-performing exposures.

-in the field of auto loans, some originators have started to securitise balloon loans (including the balloon instalment) following the trend in other European Union Member States.
+In the field of auto loans, some originators have started to securitise balloon loans (including the balloon instalment) following the trend in other European Union member states.

-As described in 4.10 SPEs or Other Entities and 4.11 Activities Avoided by SPEs or Others Securitisation Entities, a securitisation transaction can only be carried out through SPEs in Spain, whereby the originator transfers the underlying assets to the SPE and said SPE issues notes.
+As described in 4.10 SPEs or Other Entities and 4.11 Activities Avoided by SPEs or Other Securitisation Entities, a securitisation transaction can only be carried out through SPEs in Spain, whereby the originator transfers the underlying assets to the SPE and said SPE issues notes.
 What will vary in each case is the characteristics of the transaction itself (beyond the type of underlying asset).
 The options that are usually considered when structuring securitisation transactions in Spain include the following: